rondagdag/audience-survey/README.md

 For production:

-1. Replace `lib/data-store.ts` with database integration (MongoDB, PostgreSQL, etc.)
+1. Replace `app/src/lib/data-store.ts` with database integration (MongoDB, PostgreSQL, etc.)
 2. Update API routes to use the new data layer
 3. Maintain the same interface for minimal code changes
 4. Consider cloud storage (Azure Blob Storage, AWS S3) for uploaded images

+See [BLOB_STORAGE.md](docs/BLOB_STORAGE.md) for storage implementation details.

 ## 🤝 Contributing